deathsyn/icinga/README.md

 The library included with the cookbook provides some helper methods used in templates.

-* nagios_boolean
+* icinga_boolean
-* nagios_interval - calculates interval based on interval length and a given number of seconds.
+* icinga_interval - calculates interval based on interval length and a given number of seconds.
-* nagios_attr - retrieves a nagios attribute from the node.
+* icinga_attr - retrieves a icinga attribute from the node.

 Resources/Providers
 ===================